| Bush's education "blueprint" bound to be inadequateby Gary M. RatnerThe Standard-Times, New Bedford, MA

 to 30 weeks minimum, closely supervised by knowledgeable instructors

+integrating research and experience.
 As to family support: Expand programs to educate parents and guardians

 of all non-proficient students about the specific content standards